Cuba mourns after 107 killed in airliner crash - Journal du Cameroun

 Mexico said it was sending two civil aviation specialists to help in the investigation.
 The six crew members were Mexican nationals.

-Castro sent condolences to families of the victims of the “catastrophic accident,” a statement read, as Russian President Vladimir Putin and a string of Latin American leaders also expressed sympathy.
+Castro sent his condolences to families bereaved in the “catastrophic accident,” a statement read, as Russian President Vladimir Putin and a string of Latin American leaders also expressed sympathy.

+Pope Francis asked the church in Cuba to convey condolences to families “who mourn the unexpected disappearance of loved ones.”

 – ‘The explosion shook everything’ –